Diamonds often mark our most unique and important moments, helping us to celebrate the best things in life.

 And we have taken an active leadership role in the World Diamond Council, which represents the diamond industry in the Kimberley Process and has established a mechanism for guaranteeing to consumers that diamonds are conflict free.

-We were also a founding member of the Diamond Producers Association (DPA), the first organisation to represent diamond producers at an international level.
-The DPA supports the development of the diamond sector and works to maintain and improve consumer confidence in diamonds.
+We were also a founding member of the Natural Diamond Council, the first organisation to represent diamond producers at an international level.
+The Natural Diamond Council supports the development of the diamond sector and works to maintain and improve consumer confidence in diamonds.